Choose one of my handpicked Christmas market breaks, with flights and hotels included, from €231 per person.

-Fly from Dublin to Berlin on the 6th of December and enjoy a three-night stay in the highly rated Heckers Hotel for only €199 per person.
-This hotel receives excellent reviews on Tripadvisor and is superbly located to explore this vibrant city.
-This hotel rate also allows for free cancellation.
+Fly from Dublin to Berlin on the 11th of December and enjoy a three-night stay in the highly rated Hollywood Media Hotel Kurfürstendamm for €261 per person.
+This hotel receives excellent reviews on TripAdvisor and is superbly located to explore this vibrant city.

-View hotel here €103pp
+View hotel here €147pp

-Krakow, 8th December, 3 Nights, 4-Star Hotel, €237pp
+3. Krakow, 6th December, 3 Nights, 4-Star Hotel, €237pp

 The old town of Krakow has Europe’s largest market square, and is packed with market stalls selling local hand crafts and tasty food.
 The city comes alive at night time with live bands playing in trendy basement clubs.